pauby/hugo-theme-skye/README.md

 You can find more details on certain features by scrolling down past this list

+- Disqus commenting (fixed for testing with localhost and can be disabled by content)
+- Big cover image (optional)
+- Custom cover by content (optional)
+- Google Analytics (optional and disabled when running on localhost)
 - [Site header with tagline](#site-headertagline)
 - Responsive design using [CSS flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)
 - [Configurable color scheme](#custom-colors)